-If you are the owner of a mid-market-sized building, you are important to us, and we want to hear from you.
+If you are the owner and want to sell or buy, you are important to us, and we want to hear from you.

 We have divided the apartment mid-market into a number of territories, each serviced by well-trained professionals including a team of brokers, virtual assistants, researchers, etc..

 Realignment in the Industry Bringing Bright Prospects for the Future

 During a period of extended volatility in the stock market, investors have found stronger and more stable returns from the apartment

 industry.
 As a result, more of the apartment stock within the province is coming under the ownership of portfolios held by institutions, pension funds, private equity investors, and REITs.
 Indeed, a total of nine REITs – Timbercreek, Boardwalk, Killam, Skyline, CAPREIT, Interrent, Mainstreet, Centurian, and Transglobe – have amassed large regional and national portfolios.
 Brands such as Homestead, Vertica, Morguard, and Minto are now prominent.
 Apartments have become a safe asset class, and investors are stepping forward to reap the returns.

 Changes in Political Climate, Demographics, and Economics

 In the past decade, one market limiting factor was low-interest rates.
 While these favored investors buying apartment stock, it was a considerable incentive for renters to defect to homeownership.
 While interest rates remain low, however, there are signs that the frenzy of home buying has abated.